godwinjs/videobookmarker/README.md

 ### Video Timestamp Bookmarking Web Extension

 ## Overview
-This project is a web extension designed to save bookmarks of video timestamps from videos playing in a web browser.
+This project is a simple web extension designed to save bookmarks of video timestamps from videos playing in a web browser.
 It enhances the user experience by allowing them to easily save and revisit specific points in videos.

 ## Features
 - **Bookmark Creation:** Users can create bookmarks for specific timestamps in videos.